DevDJpl/ddnotifications-mybb/README.md

 This plugin is released under the [MIT License](https://github.com/DevDJpl/ddnotifications-mybb/blob/master/LICENSE), allowing for flexibility and adaptability.

 ## Thank You!
-We hope this plugin enhances the notification experience for your MyBB forum and contributes to the overall engagement of your community.
+I hope this plugin enhances the notification experience for your MyBB forum and contributes to the overall engagement of your community.
 Thank you for choosing ddNotifications!

 Enjoy using the plugin!